 - Place the food on the doorstep or ground nearby, knock quickly to notify the resident of arrival and get back in your vehicle.
 (Do not leave the food if there isn’t anyone home.
 Please return any meals not delivered to the loading dock.)

 - Wish them a Happy Thanksgiving and finish your deliveries.

-- Volunteers must maintain appropriate social distancing.
+- Volunteers are encouraged to maintain appropriate social distancing.

 Please contact Peggi Goss if you have questions regarding this registration at [email protected] or 979-696-4483 x113.
 Additional details will be emailed by Monday of Thanksgiving week.

 Please note any interaction with the general public poses an elevated risk of being exposed to COVID-19 and we cannot guarantee that you will not be exposed while in attendance at the event.

 Thanksgiving in the Brazos Valley is monitoring state and local COVID-19 updates closely and may adjust the event and registration types as necessary to maintain public safety guidelines.
 Date: